-A. Are there any guarantees or warranties for any of the following:

-(i) Electrical work Don't know

-(ii) Roofing Don't know

-(iii) Central heating Yes

-(iv) NHBC Don't know

-(v) Damp course Don't know

-vi) Any other work or installations?

-(for example, cavity was insulation, underpinnin

-insulation, underpinning, indemnity policy)

-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the quarantee(s) relate(s):

-B. Are there any outstanding claims under any of the guarantees listed above?

-Don't know

-15. Boundaries

-So far as you are aware, has any boundary of your property been moved in the last 10 years?

-16. Notices that affect your property

-In the past 3 years have you ever received a notice:

 a.
-Advising that the owner of a neighbouring property has made a planning application?
+Are there any guarantees or warranties for any of the following:

+(i) Electrical work No Yes Don't With title Lost

+Know deeds

+(ii) Roofing No Yes Don't With title Lost

+Know deeds

+(iii) Central heating No Yes Don't With title Lost

+know deeds

+(iv) NHBC No Yes Don't With title Lost

+know deeds

+(v) Damp course No Yes Don't With title Lost

+- know deeds

+(vi) Any other work or No Yes Don't With title Lost

+, , installations? know deeds

+(for example, cavity wall

+insulation,

+underpinning, indemnity policy)

+pulley

 b.
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):
-That affects your property in some other way.

-c.
-That requires you to do any maintenance, repairs, or improvements to your property.

-If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchase of your property.
+C. Are there any outstanding claims under any of the guarantees listed above?
+Yes/No If you have answered yes, please give details: 15.
+Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
+Yes/No/ Don't Know If you have answered yes, please give details: MIOW 16.
+Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+Yes/No/ Don't know b. that affects your property in some other way?
+Yes/No/ Don't know C. that requires you to do any maintenance, repairs or improvements to your property?
+Yes/No/ Don't know If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchase of your property.

+Declaration by the seller(s)/or other authorised body or person(s):

+m that the information in this form is true and correct to ny/our knowledge and belief.

+Signature(s)):

+CALA MANA AGEMENT LTD

+••••• ••••••

+Date: 3/6/25